 TOPIC – READING LETTERS WRITTEN AN OLD CLASSMATE, MOTHER AND AN OLD NEIGHBOUR

-By the end of the lesson, the pupils should have attained the following objectives (cognitive, affective and psychomotor) and should be able to –
+By the end of the lesson, most of the pupils should have attained the following objectives –

-2. Do oral and written comprehension exercises on the letters.
+2. identify oral and written comprehension exercises on letters.

 The teacher will teach the lesson with the aid of:

 3. A short informal letter written on a cardboard or board.